ssuriyapriya/Suriyapriya-s-Data-Viz-Portfolio/README.md

 Ultimately, this redesign successfully transforms a simple, static list into a compelling and informative narrative that provides crucial historical context.
 It doesn't just show that U.S. health spending is high; it shows *how and when* it became a global outlier.

-**References**
+**References and Sources**

 1. Data Source: The data for this project was sourced from the OECD Health Statistics database, specifically focusing on health expenditure as a percentage of GDP from 1970 to 2019.

-2. Tools Used
-*Python: The initial data exploration and the creation of the "before" charts (the all-gray bar chart and the 10-line "spaghetti" plot) were done using Python with the Matplotlib and Seaborn libraries.
+2. Python: The initial data exploration and the creation of the "before" charts (the all-gray bar chart and the 10-line "spaghetti" plot) were done using Python with the Matplotlib and Seaborn libraries.
 This allowed for rapid prototyping of the initial, less effective visualizations.

-*Tableau Public: The final, interactive dashboard was designed and built entirely in Tableau Public.
-For learning and troubleshooting specific features, I referenced the (https://www.geeksforgeeks.org/tableau/tableau-tutorial/) tutorial on GeeksforGeeks to better navigate the software's interface.
+3. Tableau Public: The final, interactive dashboard was designed and built entirely in Tableau Public.

+4.For learning and troubleshooting specific features, I referenced the (https://www.geeksforgeeks.org/tableau/tableau-tutorial/) tutorial on GeeksforGeeks to better navigate the software's interface.

 ## Final project
 My final project for this course, developed over several weeks.
 This comprehensive project involves selecting a unique dataset, crafting a compelling narrative, and designing and building a polished data visualization to tell that story.
 The project is broken down into three main parts, culminating in a final presentation.